AlexandreConte/alexandreconte/README.md

 ## Hi there 👋

 - 🎒 Studying at Federal University of Santa Catarina (UFSC) - Bachelor of Information Systems
-- 🔔 Currently looking for a fullstack developer position with JavaScript / TypeScript

 <div align="center">